angular/angular/aio/content/guide/component-styles.md

 The CLI build process runs the pertinent CSS preprocessor.

 When generating a component file with `ng generate component`, the CLI emits an empty CSS styles file (`.css`) by default.
-You can configure the CLI to default to your preferred CSS preprocessor as explained in the [Workspace configuration guide](guide/workspace-config#generation-schematics).
+Configure the CLI to default to your preferred CSS preprocessor as explained in the [Workspace configuration guide](guide/workspace-config#generation-schematics).

 <div class="alert is-important">